 Each year, students can choose from over 60 courses during the school year, with more than 1,000 places available, ranging from science and technology, to languages, sports and the arts.
 These courses last either the entire year or area divided up into semesters, depending upon student interest.

-Our Primary and Early Learning school students enjoy clubs designed around their direct interests, taken from surveys and discussions with student leaders.
+Our Primary School students enjoy clubs designed around their direct interests, taken from surveys and discussions with student leaders.
 Here, students can enjoy clubs after the closing of the school day, either in a 1-1 setting, in the case of individual instruction provided by our partner institutions and hosted by BMS, or as part of a group club.
 These clubs seek to provide focused activities for our students from 3:30pm to 5:00pm, depending on their selected choices.

-action-based clubs include but are not limited to martial arts, skateboarding, gymnastics or swimming; STEM activities include Coding, Robotics, Digital Tinkering, Minecraft, Science Club, and much more.
-In addition to theme-based clubs, our students can choose to learn an additional language and pick either Chinese, French, German, Spanish or Korean.
+action-based clubs include but are not limited to martial arts, skateboarding or gymnastics; STEM activities include Coding, Robotics, Digital Tinkering, Minecraft, Science Club, and much more.
+In addition to theme-based clubs, our students can choose to learn an additional language and pick either Chinese, French, German or Spanish.

 Student-Led Projects characterize the afternoon activities for our Secondary students, who can independently direct the planning, organization, and implementation of our Secondary School clubs.
 Here, our educators act as mentors for our students, providing assistance and consultation for the students in order to successfully forge and create new projects and clubs.